seancorfield/honeysql/doc/differences-from-1-x.md

 ## DSL Changes

 The general intent is that the data structure behind the DSL is unchanged, for the most part.
-The only deliberate change is the removal of the reader literals (and their associated helper functions) in favor of standardized syntax, e.g., `[:array [1 2 3]]` instead of either `#sql/array [1 2 3]` or `(sql/array [1 2 3])`.
+The main deliberate change is the removal of the reader literals (and their associated helper functions) in favor of standardized syntax, e.g., `[:array [1 2 3]]` instead of either `#sql/array [1 2 3]` or `(sql/array [1 2 3])`.

 The following new syntax has been added: